Making Keeper Compatible Contracts

 Parameters

-simulation.
-If it is encoded, it can easily be decoded into other types by callingabi.decode
+performData: Data which was passed back from thecheckDatasimulation.
+If it is encoded, it can easily be decoded into other types by callingabi.decode.
+This data should always be validated against the contract's current state.

 Example Contract

 The example below represents a simple counter contract.
-Each time performUpkeep
+Each time performUpkeep is called, it increments its counter by one.

 // SPDX-License-Identifier: MIT